 Gillware proudly features the extensive forensics skills of our president, Cindy Murphy.
 Cindy has worked in and with law enforcement for multiple years, earning her reputation as a highly-skilled and certified digital forensics expert.
 Our forensic investigators make use of smartphone forensics tools such as Cellebrite as well as internally-developed tools and solutions to carry out our investigations.

 For years before the founding of Gillware Digital Forensics, Gillware’s data recovery lab has assisted in recovering data from Android phones.
 These data recovery cases ranged from the recovery of data from phones that had suffered severe physical damage to the recovery of deleted text messages and photos from healthy Android phones.
 At Gillware Digital Forensics, we can leverage the skills of our Android device data recovery experts in our Android forensic analysis.

-For over a decade, Gillware Data Recovery has recovered data even when other means (and other recovery labs) failed to produce results.
-With the benefit of our data recovery lab and advanced techniques, the experts at Gillware Digital Forensics can recover data and perform forensic analysis on Android devices, even when the devices have been physically damaged or intentionally tampered with to prevent access to the critical data within.
+For over a decade, Gillware has recovered data even when other means (and other recovery labs) failed to produce results.
+With the benefit of our data recovery lab and advanced techniques, our experts can recover data and perform forensic analysis on Android devices, even when the devices have been physically damaged or intentionally tampered with to prevent access to the critical data within.
 Our data recovery and forensic investigation skills also come in handy when the model of phone in question is not supported by commercially-available mobile forensics tools.

-Our forensics experts at Gillware Digital Forensics can provide every Android forensics service you need in the ever-shifting landscape of mobile forensics.
-Whether your forensic needs are mundane or exceedingly challenging, Gillware Digital Forensics has the experts and the tools to succeed in the situations others might not.
+Our forensics experts at Gillware can provide every Android forensics service you need in the ever-shifting landscape of mobile forensics.
+Whether your forensic needs are mundane or exceedingly challenging, Gillware has the experts and the tools to succeed in the situations others might not.